 The Air Pollution Working Group is an expert group focused on connecting European environmental prosecutors and establishing specialist resources on the prosecution of air pollution crimes.
-The group is chaired by Lorna Dempsey of the Irish Environmental Protection Agency and from November 2018 by Christos Naintos and Lina Chatziathanasiou.
+The group was originally chaired by Lorna Dempsey of the Irish Environmental Protection Agency and from November 2018 by Christos Naintos and Lina Chatziathanasiou.
 Dr Horst Buther representing our colleagues at IMPEL, joined the group as a specialist member (non-prosecutor) in early 2019.

 Air pollution is a triple problem; shortening the lives of humans, damaging natural ecosystems we depend on and changing the world’s climate.
 90% of Europeans living in cities are exposed to levels of air pollutants which the WHO deem damaging to health.

 Our members are:

 - Greece (Christos Naintos)

 - Scotland, UK (Gillian Higgins & Karen Berry)

 Air pollution crimes mainly consist of cases involving breaches of industrial emissions from factories or odour prosecutions.
 These can be stand alone prosecutions, or may cross over into waste cases, illegal dumping, manufacturing, pollution affecting the food chain or water supply.
 Air pollution cases have even involved corruption in public office, bribery, fraud, competition law and consumer protection.
 It is an evolving area of environmental crime and we hope to connect with all of the European prosecutors working in this area or who wish to work in this area, so as to build the network and equip us all.